 They say that a lifetime in Kyoto is not enough to explore the thousands of shrines and temples that it can offer.
-If you can only have one day in Kyoto, you can still enjoy this culture capital of Japan.
+Since we only had one week in Japan, our time in Kyoto was limited, we spent only one day in Kyoto.
+If you have more time, check out the best of Kyoto in 2 days.
+If you can only have one day in Kyoto, you can still enjoy this cultural capital of Japan.

 I did a separate post about Fushimi Inari Shrine.
 Click here to read more: